FreakyLinks: Production and marketing

 FreakyLinks, originally titled Fearsum until a few months before airing, was developed by Haxan, the creators of the film The Blair Witch Project.

 Haxan decided to follow a marketing strategy similar to Blair Witch's and created a website, long before the show was set to air, called "Freakylinks.com," which was cleverly designed to look like an amateurish, home-brew website made by real-life paranormal enthusiasts.

 The website was fairly successful and seemed to create some amount of "buzz," but this did not translate into high ratings when the show finally aired.
 The show went on hiatus for a few months before returning to the air to finish out the season, but it was not renewed for the next fall television season.

-An online petition was created to ask the Fox Network to bring the show back for another season, however this was unsuccessful.
+An online petition was created to ask the Fox Network to bring the show back for another season; however, this was unsuccessful.

+Legacy

+In 2006, Lisa Sheridan reflected on the show:“That was a blast.
+Probably the most fun thing about the show was that as part of the storyline, all our characters carried around video cameras wherever they went.
+There were portions of each script that our characters shot on video, and the show’s producers realized pretty quickly that it was far too time-consuming to have a cameraman dress up as one of us and shoot those sequences as opposed to us doing it ourselves.
+So little by little my fellow actors, Ethan Embry, Karim Prince, Lizette Carrion, and I wound up shooting a chunk of each episode.
+Funnily enough, there was a lot of improv on the show because of that.
+We’d be playing around with different shots and the editors would like what they saw and keep it in the show.”